 Ice dams are formed when there is an accumulation of ice or snow at the eaves, or lower edges of the roof.
-When attic temperature is above freezing, ice and snow begin to melt and the resulting water re-freezes on the colder eaves and gutters, forming icicles.
-As this melting and re-freezing pattern replays over several days, ice dams are formed and more and more water is collected behind them.
-These pools of water then back up on the roof and leak into the attic through the shingles, causing roof, attic and ceiling damage, mold and content loss.
+When the attic temperature is above freezing, ice and snow begin to melt, resulting in water re-freezing on the colder eaves and gutters, forming icicles.
+As the melting and re-freezing pattern replays over several days, ice dams are formed and more and more water is collected behind them.
+Pools of water then back up on the roof and leak through the shingles into the attic, causing roof, attic and ceiling damage, mold and content loss.

-As warm air in the home rises into the cold attic, condensation takes place.
+As warm air in the home rises into a cold attic, condensation takes place.
 Water vapor in the air comes in contact with cold attic areas, leading to wood rot, mold and structural damage.
-Excessive moisture and condensation problems cause home owners significant expense.
+Excessive moisture and condensation problems will cause home owners significant expenses.

-Roof leaks are caused by a combination of factors, such as poor construction, poor maintenance and storm damage.
-When the first line of defense, namely the roof, fails to stop water from coming into the home, attic water damage is likely to take place.
+Roof Leaks are caused by a combination of factors, such as storm damage, poor maintenance and poor construction.
+When the roof fails to stop water from coming into the home, attic water damage is likely to take place.

-One problem with attic leaks is wet insulation.
-Cellulose insulation has a propensity for soaking in water and holding on to it.
-Therefore, it does not dry well and is not an effective insulator when wet.
-When insulation absorbs enough moisture from roof leaks or condensation, it may becomes heavy and weigh down on the ceiling, causing damage.
-In extreme water damage cases, ceilings can sag and cave in.
+Wet Insulation is just one problem caused by attic leaks.
+Cellulose insulation has a propensity for soaking in water and holding on to it, causing the insulation to be saturated and ineffective.
+When insulation absorbs enough moisture from roof leaks or condensation, it becomes heavy and creates excess weight on the ceiling, causing damage.
+In extreme water damage cases, ceilings can sag or droop and completely cave in.

-Another issue with leaks and attic water damage is mold.
+Mold is another issue caused by attic leaks and water damage.
 Wood rot and mold cause structural damage that is costly to repair.
 Moreover, mold can produce toxins and irritants that cause allergic reactions in susceptible individuals.

-Roof leaks may cause content damage.
-People often store possessions in their attics, but these items are subject to water damage from condensation, roof leaks and mold.
-Content restoration companies can salvage many water damaged belongings rather than replacing them, so consulting with a restoration professional can save irreplaceable heirlooms and mementoes stored in the attic.
+Roof Leaks more than likely will cause Content Damage.
+Possessions stored in attics are subject to water damage from condensation, roof leaks and mold.
+Content restoration companies can salvage many water damaged belongings rather than replacing them.
+Contact Dalworth Restoration for a consultation with a restoration professional who can save irreplaceable heirlooms and mementoes stored in your attic.